 A Summary of K.M.
 Weiland’s “Write Like a Master”

+I posted this in 2014 and realized it was definitely worth posting again!
 My summary of K.M.
 Weiland’s excellent article presented in Writer’s Digest, Work Book: Exercises and Tips for Honing Specific Aspects of Your Writing presents the key points of her exceptional article.
 It is especially for writers penning their first novel, but also for seasoned writers to again remember a classic, Jane Eyre, a novel that was ahead of its time, by Charlotte Brontë.
 Often, reading classics, as most of us do, gives us fresh insight to dramatic storytelling par excellence, and can improve our own writing skills.
 K.M.
 Weiland gives us 10 distinct techniques for dramatic masterful writing.

 - Hook: Start in the middle of some type of interaction within environment, statement, or internal angst to provoke reader curiosity.

 - Characteristic Moment: Reveal/show a personality trait of the Protagonist.

 - Setting Description of Scene: Start broadly, and then zoom in.

 - Symbolism: Small details set story’s tone and foreshadows its course.

 - The World Protagonist Inhabits: demonstrate character’s interior and exterior world.

 - Back Story: Intersperse with dialogue, don’t dump back story in long paragraphs in chapter 1.